a-gon/auto-job-search/README.md

 Upcoming updates will include:

 - [x] Handling search parameters as key arguments.
-- [ ] Containerization with Docker
+- [x] Containerization with Docker
+- [ ] Extraction of data from a container
 - [ ] Setting up a schedule to run the bot